CsatiZoltan/t8code-wiki/Tutorial:-Search.md

 checking on each level whether or not to continue the search.
 This way, we can exclude whole portions of the mesh from the search early on and thus have a significant performance advantage compared to linearly searching through all elements as would be necessary with unstructured meshes.
-You can see in the output of the executable that the number of searched elements is significantly smaller than the actual number of elements.
+You can see in the output of the executable that the number of searched elements is significantly smaller than the actual number of elements:
+To search for 2000 particles in a forest with 141,052 elements, the search looked at 16,448.

 <p align="center">